-Pineapple is a wonderful fruit that can be eaten in so many different ways.
-It can be added to salads, grilled, or just eaten plain.
+Pineapple can be eaten in many different ways.
+Eat it plain, add it to salads, grill it for a kabob, or cook it in a casserole.
 Click here to view a list of Top 10 Ways to Enjoy Pineapple.
-Today I’m going to show you one of my favorite recipes that incorporates canned pineapple: Sweet & Sour Chicken.
+Today I’m going to show you one of my favorite recipes using canned pineapple.

-Do you ever get a sore mouth from eating too much fresh pineapple?
+Have you ever had a sore mouth from eating too much fresh pineapple?
 Did you know, this could be caused by an enzyme called bromelain.
-It’s found in large quantities in fresh pineapple.
+It is found in large quantities in fresh pineapple.
 The purpose of bromelain is to denature, or break down, proteins.
 Canned pineapple has been treated with heat and no longer contains bromelain.
-So if you’re looking for a way to enjoy pineapple without a sore mouth choose canned pineapple as opposed to fresh.
+If you’re looking for a way to enjoy pineapple without a sore mouth, choose canned pineapple.

-Here at Food $ense we like to find unique ways we can add fruits and vegetables into our meals.
+Here at Create Better Health we like to find unique ways to add fruits and vegetables to meals.
 This recipe does just that.
-It’s loaded with lots of fresh veggies as well as a can of pineapple.
-If you serve it over brown rice you can make it a complete MyPlate meal!
+It is loaded with lots of fresh veggies and a can of pineapple.
+Serve it over brown rice to make it a complete MyPlate meal!

-After that, add in the sauce and keep stirring until it has thickened.
+After that, add the sauce and keep stirring until it has thickened.

 Serve over rice and garnish with pineapple chunks.
 Enjoy!

 What is your favorite recipe using pineapple?
 Enjoy!